The 5 Ways a Personal Loan Can Affect Your Credit Score

 Your credit reports contain a whole range of information, including how much credit you’ve used, what type of credit you have, your total open credit lines, whether you pay your bills on time, the age of your credit accounts, whether you’ve filed for bankruptcy or had liens placed against you, any debt collection actions taken against you, and whether you’ve had any recent hard credit inquiries.

 All that information is then fed through a (mostly) secret formula to create your credit score.
 The most common type of score is your FICO score, which is scored on a scale from 300 to 850.
 The higher your score, the better.
 Any score above 720 is generally considered great, while any score below 630 is considered flat-out bad.

-The two most important factors in your credit score are your payment history (35 percent) and your total amounts owed (30 percent).
+The two most important factors in your credit score are your payment history (35%) and your total amounts owed (30%).
 Together they make up well over half your score.
-The other major factors are the length of your credit history (15 percent), your credit mix (10 percent), and your recent credit inquiries (10 percent).
+The other major factors are the length of your credit history (15%), your credit mix (10%), and your recent credit inquiries (10%).

 1. How a personal loan affects your payment history.

-This is the one category where the effects of your personal loan will depend entirely on your behavior.
-Assuming that you take out a personal installment loan, which is broken up into a series of small, regular payments, paying your loan on time helps your score while missed or late payments hurts it.
+Assuming that you take out a personal installment loan, which is broken up into a series of small, regular payments, paying your loan on time should help your score while missed or late payment can hurt it.